What parents need to know

 Parents Need to Know

-Parents need to know that this book, set in the future, deals with our culture's obsession with physical perfection and hedonism.
-There is some fighting and a minor character is killed, not seen.
+Parents need to know that Scott Westerfeld's Uglies is set in the future and deals with our culture's obsession with physical perfection and hedonism.
+There's some fighting and a minor character is killed, not seen.
 A gruesome operation is described.
 Girl characters especially are brave and stand up to an oppressive regime.

 What's the story?